Zahra-Abbasvandi/customer-churn-prediction/README.md

-# customer-churn-prediction
+# Customer Churn Prediction (Consulting Case Study)
 Customer churn analysis using Python and machine learning
-# Customer Churn Prediction (Consulting Case Study)

 ## Business Problem
 Customer churn is a critical challenge for subscription-based businesses.
 Retaining existing customers is more cost-effective than acquiring new ones.
 This project aims to identify customers who are most likely to churn and provide actionable insights to reduce churn.